For online travel leader priceline.com, Java provides the maximum connectivity, flexibility, performance, and portability.

 “A search for hotel deals in New York City can generate up to 500 simultaneous requests to suppliers’ systems,” Diliberto adds.
 Multiply that by thousands of customers querying the system simultaneously, and it’s easy to see that the core of priceline’s business is its ability to manage the complex matrix of connections between priceline.com’s customers and suppliers.
 And the secret to making those connections work so seamlessly and to making it all look so easy in near real time is Java.
 “For us, Java has become a way of life,” says Diliberto.
 “Java provides us the ability to connect with other travel resources around the world more effectively and efficiently.”

 Priceline CIO Michael Diliberto (left) and Vice President of Engineering Amit Poddar discuss project status in front of the company’s analytics dashboards.

 In the late 1990s, there were a number of technologies available for building dynamic, interactive websites.
 These included Java as well as Perl, PHP, and Microsoft’s COM and Active Server Pages (ASP).
-Although Java was less mature—it had only been introduced in 1995—than the others, Diliberto saw great potential in the language and the development platform, not the least of which was its promise of portability and vendor independence.
+Although Although Java was not as mature as the others, Diliberto saw great potential in the language and the development platform, not the least of which was its promise of portability and vendor independence.
 In the end, the company chose a three-tier design: Java at the back end, Oracle for database management, and COM and ASP at the front end.

 According to Diliberto, Java was ideal for the back-end inventory search engines because of its exceptional connectivity and multithreading capabilities.